GovTechSG/seed-documentation/seed-onboarding-instructions-for-macos.md

 # Onboarding to SEED using macOS

-This sections explains public officers and vendors  how to onboard to SEED using macOS.
+This sections explains public officers and vendors how to onboard to SEED using their macOS device.

 ?>  Based on your Mac settings, you may be prompted to restart or reset your password while onboarding.